As I write this there’s a constant feeling of hunger in the background…today I haven’t eaten anything since dawn.

 I thought that it started at sunrise, so I excitedly got up and finished my toast and cereal breakfast for 4.40am for sunrise at 4.41am.
 I was reminded of the days of midnight feasts.
 I thought eating that close to the time was really smooth until I went to work and was told that they stop eating two hours earlier for morning prayers.
 This is intense.

 The hardest part was at lunch.
 I was acutely aware of people eating, so I spent my time checking out local takeaways planning dinner (I’d be too weak to cook and I needed to have something to look forward to).
 I also normally snack at 10am, so I got hunger pains then.
 As I have IBS I was also belching and burping quite a bit at work which was really embarrassing.

-After about 1am the hunger feeling faded to background noise and was easier to deal with.
-However by the end of the day I was getting quite distracted.
-But seeing food or hearing about it did not make me hungry, although the smell did.
+After about 1pm, the hunger feeling faded to background noise and was easier to deal with.
+By the end of the day I was getting quite distracted.
+Seeing food or hearing about it did not make me hungry, the smell did.
 It was like part of my brain was disassociating itself for self-protection.

 Now I can’t wait to break this horrendous hunger with a buy-one-get-one-free pizza deal.
-Veggie and fish of course so I don’t do non-Halal meat…
+Veggie and fish of course so I don’t eat non-Halal meat…